Updated On June 4th. Apereo Opencast has been included, as well as details on Panopto directly from MoodleMoot Philippines 2018.

 - Sharing and controlling who can see the curation.

-Another essential part of the experience.
+Another essential set of components.
 Look out for features such as:

 - Easy loading and playback.
 Big, beautiful buttons is not asking too much.